OG-Hunter/seditiontracker.github.io-/docs/_suspects/anna-morgan-lloyd.md

 perpwalk:
 quote: "Best day ever.
 We stormed the capitol building me and Dona Bissey were in the first 50 people in."
 title: Anna Morgan-Lloyd arrested on February 24, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on June 2, 2021.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true